 WCSPA Booster Club

 The WCSPA Booster Club is an organization established to help promote WCSPA students and their activities.
 They assist staff in a variety of ways to help serve the production and operational needs of the WCSPA program.

-Some of these activities include fundraising, ushering shows, funding annual scholarships for graduating seniors, and providing food for after-school rehearsals.
+Additional activities include fundraising, ushering shows, funding annual scholarships for graduating seniors, and serving the food for after-school rehearsals.
 Booster membership is free and completely voluntary.
 Anyone is welcome to attend any of the meetings!
 The generous support of parent volunteers is an essential part of the WCSPA experience for our students.